 I encourage you to check out the website, but more importantly to check out Life Point and HCCC.
 By no means are we a perfect church, but we have always sought to be authentic and transparent.
 We don’t have all the answers, but we do believe that we are all on a journey together.
 A journey that brings us closer as a community and closer to God.
 It’s all about the journey and you are always welcome to be a part of the evolving story.
 Hope to see you on a Sunday morning.

 Dave is the founding and lead pastor at Life Point Church He also is the founder of Harmony Creek Community Centre.
 He has been in pastoral ministry for 35 years.
 Dave holds a doctorate in philosophy from the University of Toronto and is working on a second doctorate in mental health.
-He is also a chaplain with the Canadian Armed Forces and is a Registered Psychotherapist.
-He is married to Cheryl who is an elementary school principle and she is also working on her doctorate from the University of Toronto.
-Together they have three grow children, Charity, Aurora and Jefferson and two grand children.
+He is married to Cheryl who has recently retired as an elementary school principle.
+Together they have three grown children, Charity, Aurora and Jefferson and two grand children.

 Meet Our Partners